 Sourcing parts is one concern, but so is that damn diesel injection pump.
 I’ve done some cursory research on rebuilding a Bosch injection pump, and to be frank, I’m intimidated.
 These things look like carburetors on steroids (seriously, just watch that video below), requiring advanced degrees in astrophysics to understand their intricacies.

-Farming out the work would probably upwards of $500, so I’m going to have to somehow figure out how to become a rocket scientist in a matter of weeks.
+Farming out the work would probably cost upwards of $500, so I’m going to have to somehow figure out how to become a rocket scientist in a matter of weeks.
 Even if I do pull that off, who knows what else will be wrong with the van.
 For all I know, the clutch could be bad or the throwout bearing could be on its way out.

 With a $600 vehicle, you can never really know.